yaswanth-iitkgp/DepNeCTI/ReadMe.md

 * * the `label_type` flag to `Coarse` / `Finegrain`
 * * the `input_format` to `IAST` / `DEVANAGIRI` / `SLP1`
 * The Predictions will be saved in `/saved_models/$label_type/domain_san_test_model_domain_san_data_domain_san_pred.txt` and also in `/data_MT/pred_file.txt`
-* But the order of pred_file.txt is different so
 * To run the system do this
 ```
 bash run_NeCTIS_for_MT.sh